uikit/uikit-site/docs/pages/leader.md

 <p class="uk-text-lead">Create dot leaders for pricing menus or tables of contents.</p>

 A leader, also known as a dot leader or a tab leader, is a repeating pattern used to visually connect content across horizontal spaces.
-They are most commonly used for restaurant menus, between the meals and prices, and for tables of contents, between titles and page numbers.
+It is most commonly used for restaurant menus, between the meals and prices, and for tables of contents, between titles and page numbers.

 ***